mozartfish/electric-bus-project/README.md

 # electric-bus-project
 CS 6965 (Advanced Data Visualization) Electric Bus Project

+## Authors
-`Authors: Pranav Rajan (MS Computing HCC Candidate), Jasmine Han (Geograph PhD Candidate`
+Pranav Rajan (MS Computing HCC Candidate), Jasmine Han (Geography PhD Candidate)

+## Description
+This project is an interactive visualization tool for visualizing and analyzing electric bus data gathered by researchers in the department of Civil and Environmental Engineering at the University of Utah.
+This work is supervised by Professor Bei Wang-Phillips (University of Utah School of Computing, SCI Institute) and Professor Cathy Liu (University of Utah Civil and Environmental Engineering)
 ## Quick Start
 To get the application up and running: